Bachelor of Science, Major in Environmental Science (Water Resources)

 4

-MATH 1420 satisfies the Core Curriculum requirement for Component Area II (Mathematics) as well as 1 hour for Core Curriculum requirement for Component Area IX (Component Area Option).
+MATH 1420 is recommended, if eligible, and satisfies the Core Curriculum requirement for Component Area II (Mathematics) and one credit hour of the Core Curriculum requirement for Component Area IX (Component Area Option).

 5

-ECON 2301, ECON 2300, or ECON 2302 satisfies the Core Curriculum requirement for Component Area VIII (Social and Behavioral Sciences) and are needed as a prerequisite for ECON 3352, if desired as a course option.
-If not, GEOG 1300 recommended.
+ECON 2300, ECON 2301, or ECON 2302 satisfies the Core Curriculum requirement for Component Area VIII (Social and Behavioral Sciences) and serves as a prerequisite for ECON 3352 if desired as a course option.
+If not, GEOG 1300 is recommended.

 6

-CHEM 1411 and CHEM 1412 satisfy the Core Curriculum requirement for Component Area III (Life and Physical Sciences).
+CHEM 1411 and CHEM 1412 satisfy the Core Curriculum requirement for Component Area III (Life and Physical Science).

 7